 Oli completed a PhD on antiquity in the work of Jacques Lacan at Birkbeck’s London Consortium, and has presented papers on obscenity at the Hayward and on conspiracy theories at Ghent’s Vooruit Arts Centre.
 He loves travelling, especially in cold places.
 He has written three novels featuring London detective Nick Belsey: The Hollow Man, Deep Shelter and The House of Fame.
-Both books are published by Jonathan Cape/Vintage and are also available as ebooks.
+All books are published by Jonathan Cape/Vintage and are also available as ebooks.

 For publicity queries please contact Oliver’s publisher, Jonathan Cape/Vintage Books.

 For rights queries please contact Oliver’s agent, Veronique Baxter, at David Higham Associates.